fatmakrich/Real_AI_Generated_Image_Classification/Intel_data_classification/README.md

 This project focuses on building a Convolutional Neural Network (CNN) from scratch to classify images in the Intel Image Classification Dataset.

-The dataset contains images categorized into six classes representing different natural scenes:
+The dataset contains images categorized into six classes representing different natural scenes.

-buildings, forest, glacier, mountain, sea, and street.

 # Project Objectives

 The main goals of this project are: